-Based on my research, the best rowing machine for tall people is the Concept2 Model D.
+Based on my research, the best rowing machine for tall people is the Concept2 Model D Indoor Rowing Machine.

 It’s made by Concept2, a very reputable manufacturer that’s known for making high-quality rowers.

-It’s commercial-grade so it’s made to withstand punishment in health clubs and boathouses but has the portability and flexibility to be used at home.
+It’s commercial-grade, so it’s made to withstand punishment in health clubs and boathouses.
+However, it has the portability and flexibility to be used at home.

-It’s an air-resistance rower so resistance is based on rowing intensity, making it perfect for people of all fitness-levels.
+It’s an air-resistance rower, so resistance is based on rowing intensity.
+This makes it the perfect fit for people of all fitness-levels.